Time Out picks the highlights of the third K-filmfest

 This event has finished

-The Korean Film Festival hits Brisbane for the first time, showcasing Korean language and culture on the big screen.
-The festival includes 20 features, 13 shorts and the 1st KOFFIA Short Film Competition.
+The Korean Film Festival is here again, showcasing Korean language and culture on the big screen.
+The third such festival includes 20 features, 13 shorts and the 1st KOFFIA Short Film Competition.
 Short films made by Koreans or Australians studying film Down Under are eligible; finalists will be screened and a total of $5,000 in cash and prizes awarded.

 Among the feature films, here are the highlights Time Out is looking forward to…